 For my health

+Look, I am not saying that eating a balanced plant-based diet will cure your cancer or heart problems for sure.
+Especially if you only have two more weeks to live.
+But what about trying?
+What can you loose?
+There are no side effects like most modern medicine.
+One of the reasons I started this blog was to share another option.
+I have talked to many people who improved their health significantly and even reversed some diseases thanks to a plant-based diet.
 In the end everybody is free to decide what seems right for oneself.
 For my part I want to reduce suffering.
 I try to buy local, seasonal and fresh products from sustainable farmers who do not use any artificial fertilizer, and no monoculture.
-Sometimes I do eat cashews, coconut milk and other exotic products because they are delicious.
-I try my best but I don’t want to suffer myself.
+Sometimes I do eat cashews, coconut milk and other exotic products when I am in Switzerland because they are delicious.
+I try my best, but I don’t want to suffer myself.
 Something I had to learn and not feel guilty about it.

 I am aware that I have the privilege to have a choice.
 I am not living in the Antarctic or on a small island with no land for agriculture.
 Through travelling I am experiencing that the consciousness is gradually increasing as to what huge impact our consumer behavior has.
 Not only for ourselves, but also for the animals and the world in which we live.

 - Campbell, T. C. & Campbell, T. M. (2005).
 The China Study.

 - Jungbluth, N. et al. 2011: Environmental Impacts of Swiss Consumption and Production: A Combination of Input-output Analysis with Life Cycle Assessment.
 ESU-services Ltd. u. a.
 Bern.